solliancenet/microsoft-mysql-developer-guide/10_BestPractices/10_00_BestPractices.md

 ## Backup and restore

 As with any mission-critical system, having a backup and restore as well as a disaster recovery (BCDR) strategy is an important part of the overall system design.
-If an unforeseen event occurs, adminitrators should have the ability to restore data to a point in time called the Recovery Point Objective (RPO) and in a reasonable amount of time called the Recovery Time Objective (RTO).
+If an unforeseen event occurs, administratorsshould have the ability to restore data to a point in time called the Recovery Point Objective (RPO) and in a reasonable amount of time called the Recovery Time Objective (RTO).

 ### Backup